chadaustin/2016frontend/README.md

 This project does not yet have a unit test framework integrated.
 Jasmine is okay, and seems to be what people reach for first, but it's not my favorite.
 My ideal unit test framework is [imvujstest](https://github.com/imvu/imvujs/tree/master/src/imvujstest).
 Someone should decouple it from the imvujs project.  :)

 There is no production build or deployment story yet.
-Basically, just add some options to webpack.config.js.
+Basically, just add some options to webpack.config.js and enable a minification plugin.

 The design and styling of the demo app are not as pretty as the TodoMVC examples out there.
-But again, this is a project template.  :)

 If you have questions about any of these, reach out!
 I'm happy to assist.